Amoexba/INFO2180-lab1/README.md

 # INFO2180-lab1

-This is Lab 1 for Emeika Osbourne
+This is Lab-1 for Emeika Osbourne